Ankr-network/ankr-docs/docs/learn/tokens-governance/how-to-transfer-ankr-tokens-to-your-wallet.md

 id: ankr-to-metamask
 ---

-# How to transfer ANKR Tokens to your MetaMask Wallet
+# How to transfer ANKR Tokens to your MetaMask wallet

 This section describes how to transfer **ANKR ERC-20 token**s to a **MetaMask wallet.**&#x20;